Rushil10/Marektplace-app-on-flutter/README.md

 A new Flutter application.

 ## About
-This is an app where sellers can add their products after egistering their shop by providing details.
+This is an app where sellers can add their products after registering their shop by providing details.

-The consumers can see al the shops registered near them and place their order after making payment.
+The consumers can see all the shops, their respective products registered near them and place their order after making payment.

 ## Tech Stack